-Country Music Career Risk Takers: 10 Singers Who’ve Played With Musical Fire
+Country Music Risk Takers: 10 Singers Who’ve Played With Musical Fire

-The Verdict: Toby’s last five albums for the label have all reached No. 1 and newbies J.T.
-Hodges, Jessica James and Rose Falcon all show a lot of promise.
-Gretchen Wilsonhas had a tougher time with her Redneck Records label, but still managed to score a Top 10 album.
+Gretchen Wilson has had a tougher time with her Redneck Records label, but still managed to score a Top 10 album.
 Not bad for what's basically a one-(redneck)-woman operation!

 The Verdict: Bluegrass at the hands of an artist wholeheartedly dedicated to the roots of the genre and backed by some of its most accomplished and respected players spoke much more loudly than sweeping commercial success.
 The disc was one of 2010's very best.

 Richie McDonald Leaves Lonestar

 The Fallout: An original member of the band whose members, all from Texas, met at Nashville's Opryland USA theme park, Richie decided in 2007, after 12 years, that it was time to move on and pursue a solo career.